Rino Ferrario: International career

-Ferrario was one of five players selected to represent the Italian national team at the 1954 World Cup that did not play during the cup (among others; Sergio Cervato, Leonardo Costagliola, Guido Gratton and, Gino Pivatelli).
+Ferrario was one of five players selected to represent the Italy national team at the 1954 World Cup that did not play during the cup (among others; Sergio Cervato, Leonardo Costagliola, Guido Gratton and, Gino Pivatelli).
 A notable instance with the national team at Budapest was Ferrario's confrontation with Hungary's local hero Kocsis in a 1955 game where Italy lost 2–0 that nearly started a riot between the Italians and Magyars.
 For the 'Azzurri' he earned 10 caps between 1952 and 1958 and was praised for his consistent performances.
 He was also a member of the Italian team that took part at the 1952 Summer Olympics, however he did not participate in any matches.

 Style of play

-Nicknamed 'Mobilia' for his rugby player-like physique (he was one of the biggest players to ever play on the Italian national team at the time), Ferrario was a powerful, dominant, and tenacious defensive midfielder, who was almost impossible to knock down, and difficult to get by.
-He was known for his competitive spirit, work-rate, and stamina, which enabled him to cover the pitch efficiently and win back possession.
-A decisive and consistent player, he would be frequently involved in crucial plays for his team.
-He was called "The Belfast Lion" for fiercely defending himself in Belfast during a pitch invasion by angry opposing fans.
+One of the largest players to ever have played on the Italy national team at the time, he was nicknamed 'Mobilia' for his rugby player-like physique.
+He was also called "The Belfast Lion" for fiercely defending himself in Belfast during a pitch invasion by angry opposing fans.